KeanuVentura/CookingUpInsights/README.md

 **Group X:** Simple recipes (n_steps ≤ 9)
 **Group Y:** Complex recipes (n_steps > 9)
 **Evaluation metric:** Root mean squared error (RMSE)
 **Null Hypothesis (H₀):** My model is fair.
-Its RMSE for simple and complex recipes is roughly the same, and any differences are due to random chance.
+Its RMSE for simple and complex recipes is roughly the same, and any differences are due to random chance
 **Alternative Hypothesis (H₁):** My model is unfair.
-Its RMSE for simple recipes is lower than that for complex recipes.
+Its RMSE for simple recipes is lower than that for complex recipes

 <iframe
   src="assets/fairness_permutation_test.html"